 Bois et Fruits is another mulled masterpiece by the makers of cozy winter fragrances and weirdness in perfumery alike.
 It came out in 1992, as part of a series of cedarwood-based fragrances made in succession to Shiseido’s Feminite du Bois, which Lutens helped develop.
-The series also includes Les Eaux Boisees, Bois Oriental, Bois et Musc, and Bois de Violette.
+The series also includes Bois et Fruits, Bois et Musc, Bois de Violette, Santal de Mysore, Chêne, Un Bois Sépia, and Bois Oriental.
 (I learned that from Bois de Jasmin and Perfume Smellin’ Things)

 The notes are cedarwood, plum, fig, peach, apricot.
 (LuckyScent) And it smells just like that.
 The top note is a strong, realistic cedarwood just like the one in Bois de Violette.
 The fruits come in after a few minutes.